Jersey City Public Schools

 How many schools are in Jersey City Public Schools?

-Jersey City Public Schools has 39 schools, including 7 high, 28 other, 4 middle.
+Jersey City Public Schools has 39 schools, including 7 high, 28 combined, 4 middle.
 Total enrollment is 26,647 students.

 How much does Jersey City Public Schools spend per student?